-Creamsicle Crumb Topped Cinnamon Rolls: Fluffy buttermilk based orange cinnamon rolls topped with crumb cake topping and drizzled in an orange vanilla ice cream glaze.
+These Creamsicle Crumb Topped Cinnamon Rolls are topped with crumb topping and drizzled with a creamsicle ice cream glaze.

 I mean who doesn’t love cinnamon rolls?